Prime-of-Azir/DnD/house_rules/Quick_Class_Summary.md

 # The Core Four

 ## The Fighter
 - HD: 1d8 hp per level until level 9.
 Minimum 8 hp at 1st level.
 - Saves: Paralysis = 14, Poison = 13, Breath = 12, Device = 13, Magic = 14

 - Combat Master: +1 to hit per level.
 This means Fighters have a base +2 to hit at level 1.
 - Martial bearing: A Fighter gains a +2 bonus to morale checks and reaction rolls when dealing with the military, henchmen, retainers and other law-abiding citizenry.

 ## The Wizard
 - HD: 1d4 hp per level up to level 9.
 Minimum 3 HP at 1st level.
 - Saves: Paralysis = 14, Poison = 16, Breath = 14, Device = 15, Magic = 13

 - Chaos Magick: Gain a mana pool equal to level.
 Fully regain Mana after 8 hours of rest.
 - Maddened Scribbles: Start with a grimoire containing 2 random spells + read magic.
 Grimoires are large tomes and are considered bulky.
-- Wizard Vengeance: When you die your Familiar mutates into a horrifying demon and takes revenge.
+- Wizard Vengeance: When you die, the magic within you forms into a horrifying demon.
 Unspent Mana gives it more power.
 It can cast any remaining Bound Spells you had at-will.
 It's base HD is your level +1 for each unspent Mana you had.

 ## The Specialist
 - HD: 1d6 Hit Die per level up to level 9.
 Minimum 4 HP at 1st level.
 - Saves: Paralysis = 13, Poison = 16, Breath = 14, Device = 15, Magic = 13

-- Storied past: Has 2 failed careers in their past, also giving 2 more skill points.
-Who were you once?
+- Experienced past: Has 2 failed careers in their past, also giving 2 more skill points.
+Gain 2 skill points every level up.
 - Tools unneeded: If specific equipment is required to use a skill properly, Specialists do not require it.
-If they use it, they get a bonus +1 to the skill.
+If they have it, they get +1 to the skill check.

 ## The Cleric
 - HD: 1d6 Hit Die.
 Minimum 4 HP at first level.
 - Saves: Paralysis = 14, Poison = 13, Breath = 15, Device = 13, Magic = 13